ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

    updated :ref:`ARSPD_RATIO <ARSPD_RATIO>` value is only saved in the autopilot's non-volatile memory every two minutes, and only if the value has changed by more than 5% from the last saved value.
-4. Land,  go to Mission Planner => CONFIG/TUNING => Full Parameter List
+3. Land,  go to Mission Planner => CONFIG/TUNING => Full Parameter List
    and change :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` back to 0 to prevent further changes.
-5. In Mission Planner => CONFIG/TUNING => Full Parameter List, click
+4. In Mission Planner => CONFIG/TUNING => Full Parameter List, click
    'Refresh Params' and check the value of :ref:`ARSPD_RATIO <ARSPD_RATIO>`.
 Normally it will be in the range between 1.5 and 3.0.
 If it is outside this range and you have checked for leaks, then if practical, you should consider relocating the pitot tube to reduce the aerodynamic interference from adjacent fuselage, wings, etc.

-Note: The calculation automatically compensates for the effects of altitude on air density.
+.. note:: The calculation automatically compensates for the effects of altitude on air density.

-Note: It is recommend that you disable :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` after calibration is complete.
-Some users have reported leaving :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` on all the time.
-While this may work it may lead to significant variation is calibration if wind speed varies over a flight.
+.. note:: If you do not anticipate that the wind speed will vary rapidly or dramatically during flights, and you are not flying over terrain that would cause bad wind speed estimates (ie alongside steep hills or canyons), you may leave :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` enabled.
+But since the ratio should not vary once calibrated, doing a calibration flight and then disabling is usually recommended.

 .. note:: For those users chasing increased accuracy, between steps 2) and 3), the value of :ref:`GND_TEMP<GND_TEMP>`  can be set to the current air temperature at the take-off location.
 By default the calibration algorithm uses the board temperature at power on as an approximation to the ambient air temperature, but due to solar and electrical heating, this nearly always reads high.
 This step may be worthwhile if operating in extreme temperature conditions.